 agency if the service is:

-- Private duty nursing service or part time intermittent care for which medical assistance is available as a covered service provided by an individual certified by the Department of Health and Family Services as a nurse in independent practice or as an independent nurse practitioner; or
+- Private duty nursing service or part time intermittent care for which medical assistance is available as a covered service provided by an individual certified by the Department of Health Services as a nurse in independent practice or as an independent nurse practitioner; or

-- Respiratory care service for ventilator dependent individual for which medical assistance is available as a covered service, provided by an individual who is certified by the Department of Health and Family Services as a provider of respiratory service in independent practice.
+- Respiratory care service for ventilator dependent individual for which medical assistance is available as a covered service, provided by an individual who is certified by the Department of Health Services as a provider of respiratory service in independent practice.

 - Personal care or companionship services performed for an ill or disabled family member who directly employs the individual providing services is excluded.
 For purposes of this exclusion, “family member” means a spouse, parent, child, grandparent, or grandchild of an individual, by blood or adoption, or an individual’s step parent, step child or domestic partner within the meaning of Chapter 770.01(1).